 - Place the flour in a large zipper bag (gallon-size works best) and toss in all of the zucchini sticks.
 Seal the bag well and shake up the zucchini until all of the sticks are coated with flour.

 - Taking a few sticks at a time, roll them around in the beaten egg then coat them in the breadcrumbs, lightly patting the breadcrumbs onto the zucchini if needed.
 Try to not to handle the zucchini too much at this point or the breading with fall off.
-Carefully transfer the sticks to the baking sheet, spacing them about 1/2-inch apart.
-You'll be able to fit the entire pound of zucchini on a 12×18-inch baking sheet, so push them close together if needed.
+Carefully transfer the sticks to the baking sheet, spacing them about ½-inch apart.
+You'll be able to fit the entire pound of zucchini on the baking sheet, so push them close together if needed.
 Repeat with remaining zucchini sticks.

 - Bake for 18-22 minutes until golden brown and delicious-looking.
 Serve with ranch dressing or marinara sauce.